Do Go On - 361 - The Hollywood Bandit

 Because they're real page turners.

-I had a couple of others in mind and then realised I hadn't read them in such a long time that I've forgotten it all anyway.
+I had a couple of others in mind and then realized I hadn't read them in such a long time that I've forgotten it all anyway.

 God, I'm good.